Holistic Approaches to Chronic Kidney Disease

 Tawny has only been on this near 3 weeks and I'm not stressed anymore about something happening to him.
 If you have

-any doubts in your mind about trying transfer factors products, you'll
+any doubts in your mind about trying this immune foundation product, you'll

 find it's the best choice you will have ever made.
 I just wish I

-had known about transfer factors before my sons beautiful cat just
+had known about this amazing immune enhancing supplement before my sons beautiful cat just

 wasted away and died with no concern from the vet except money."